-This section provides an alphabetical list of the terminology used throughout the Timeline documentation.
+This topic provides an alphabetical list of the terminology used throughout the Timeline documentation.

 animatable property: A property belonging to a GameObject, or belonging to a component added to a GameObject, that can have different values over time.